Cathedral of St. John the Divine: Full-length opening and expansion

 The full 601 ft length of the Cathedral of St. John the Divine was opened for the first time on November 30, 1941.
 At that time, St. John's was only three-fifths completed, yet it was the second-largest Christian church in the world by area, behind only St. Peter's Basilica in Vatican City.
 The event was commemorated with a week-long celebration.
-The last day of the celebrations, Sunday December 7, 1941, coincided with the Japan's attack on Pearl Harbor.
+The last day of the celebrations, Sunday December 7, 1941, coincided with Japan's attack on Pearl Harbor.
 With the consequent entry of the United States into World War II, work on the cathedral stopped.
 The southern transept and tower had yet to start, while the northern transept remained one-third complete.
 The western towers, planned to be 266 ft, reached only to the roof of the nave.
 Cram revised his plans yet again just before his 1942 death, this time with shorter western towers and a slim spire in place of the square tower over the crossing.